 Mechanisms that lead to hyperglycemia are mainly based on insulin: absolute insulin deficiency, relative insulin deficiency due to insulin resistance, or both.
 Due to the long-term consequences of diabetes, the nervous and vascular systems undergo multiple changes.

 Over two decades, reports have identified disease-associated genetic variants in populations worldwide.
 However, capturing the diversity of the population is important to understand the genetic architecture of diabetes.

-Family history of type 1 diabetes is a potent risk factor in the development of the disorder in offspring.
-Much remains unclear when it comes to determining the extent to which family history plays a role in the development of type 2 diabetes.
+Family members, such as a parent or sibling, with a history of type 1 diabetes is a potent risk factor in the development of the disorder in offspring.
+Much remains unclear when it comes to determining the extent to which family history and genetics plays a role in the development of type 2 diabetes.

 Type 2 diabetes is dominant in the majority of people with the disorder.
 As of 2019, diabetes has been responsible for 4.2 million deaths worldwide.
 Besides, 232 million diabetic people remain undiagnosed.
 Around 79% of diabetic people reportedly live in low and middle-income countries.

 A rough estimate in 2018 described 1.5 million new cases in the United States.
 Incidence rates were higher in older adults than in young adults.

 According to the 2020 update by the CDC, 34.2 million people are diabetic and account for 10.5% of the US population.
 And around 7.3 million people accounting for 21.4% of the diabetic population, remain undiagnosed.

 Furthermore, prediabetes affects around 88 million of the adult US population of 18 years and over.
 This condition affects around 24.2 million people of age 65 years and above.

 A combination of various risk factors determines a person’s chance of developing both type 1 and type 2 diabetes.

 Genetics of type 1 diabetes